OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadDelimitedFile/ReadDelimitedFile.md

 The column headings are skipped because they are assigned with a command parameter.
 Because the delimiter is a tab, the space between date and time columns is NOT used as a delimiter and the date/time information is treated as one column.
-<a href="../ReadDelimitedFile.png">See also the full-size image.</a>

 ![ReadDelimitedFile](ReadDelimitedFile.png)

 **<p style="text-align: center;">
-`ReadDelimitedFile` Command Editor when Literally Specifying Column Names
+`ReadDelimitedFile` Command Editor when Literally Specifying Column Names (<a href="../ReadDelimitedFile.png">see also the full-size image.</a>)
 </p>
 **

 The following dialog is the second data tab.
-<a href="../ReadDelimitedFile2.png">See also the full-size image.</a>

 ![ReadDelimitedFile2](ReadDelimitedFile2.png)

 **<p style="text-align: center;">
-`ReadDelimitedFile` Command Editor when Literally Specifying Column Names - Second Data Tab
+`ReadDelimitedFile` Command Editor when Literally Specifying Column Names - Second Data Tab (<a href="../ReadDelimitedFile2.png">see also the full-size image</a>)
 </p>**

 ### Example of Column Names Read from the File ###